ztzeng/data-science-interview-questions-and-answers/README.md

 ## 13. In unsupervised learning, if a ground truth about a dataset is unknown, how can we determine the most useful number of clusters to be?
 1. The actual needs of clusters

 2. Observation

 3. The elbow method

    X-ais = Number of clusters
    Y-asis = Sum of within group distance (DK) DK=∑∑(X_i−M_i)^2

    By plotting the percentage of variance explained against k, the first N clusters should add significant information, explaining variance; yet, some eventual value of k will result in a much less significant gain in information, and it is at this point that the graph will provide a noticeable angle.
-This angle will be the optimal number of clusters, from the perspective of the elbow method,
+This angle will be the optimal number of clusters, from the perspective of the elbow method.

 4. [Gap Statistic](https://web.stanford.edu/~hastie/Papers/gap.pdf)

    X-ais = Number of clusters
    Y-asis = Gap Statistics
    where Gap(K)=E(logDk)−logDk.
 We can compute mean of (logDk) by MC.

    When Gap(K) reaches Max, it is the optimal K.

 ## 14. Central limit theorem